The world needs people who have come alive.

 We need yoga, collectively, in our society today.
 We see stories of disconnection and separation every day.
 Ultimately, change happens at the ground level.
 And this means, change at the heart of every individual.
 This is the gift that Sea Change brings to the ocean of people out there.

 In 2016, I heard about Sea Change Yoga for the first time.
-Sea Change had just incorporated as a non-profit, and was bringing yoga to recovery communities, within correctional settings, and in other supported residential settings.
 Sea Change Yoga teachers were bringing these healing practices to people at their most vulnerable.
 For many, physical and emotional safety has been missing.
 For some, their own bodies didn’t feel like a safe place to reside.
 Disconnection and separation has been a way of life.
+I knew I wanted to become involved.

-I believe Sea Change Yoga is planting seeds in the hearts of the people it meets.
+I believe Sea Change Yoga is planting seeds in the hearts of the people it serves every day.
 I believe Sea Change is exactly what the world needs right now.
 “The world needs people who have come alive.”
 Come.
 Alive.

 Be a part of Sea Change Yoga.
 And please join me with a donation to Sea Change this “Giving Tuesday.”